draker4/transcendance/Docs/API/Game/40_Game.md

   {
       "success": "False",
       "message": "Unautorize",
-                 "You are already in game",
-                 "You are already looking for game"
   }

   statusCode : 200
   {
+      "success": "False",
+      "message": "You are already in game",
+                 "You are already in matchmaking"
+  }

+  statusCode : 200
+  {
       "success": "True",
-      "message": "You are looking for game"
+      "message": "You are now in matchmaking"
   }
   ```
 <br><br>